-All soil is comprised of minerals, air, water and nutrients, as well as living beings that form a microscopic ecosystem, an interconnected web of life within the dirt.
+Garden soil is made up of minerals, air, water and nutrients, as well as living beings that form a microscopic ecosystem, an interconnected web of life within the dirt.
 Fungi, bacteria, and insects interact within this microcosm to break down plant material into nutrients that other plants can absorb.
 During this process, they may feed upon the plant material and excrete wastes that end up feeding the soil and soil bacteria.

 Some bacteria actually form a symbiotic, or mutually beneficial relationship, with plants.
 The bacteria break down materials in the soil that can be absorbed plants; plants in turn feed the bacteria.